icebeam7/SummerCoding/Part3-MVVM/README.md

 ...
 ```

-7. Modify AppShell.xaml so it displays RecipeCollectionView when the application runs:
+7. We want now to show a list of recipes when the application runs.
+In order to do that, modify the `ContentTemplate` for the only `ShellContent` in `AppShell.xaml` so it displays the `RecipeCollectionView` page at the beginning:

 ```xaml
     <ShellContent